Glock Pistol Popularity

 The Glock pistol is one of the most popular handguns available (perhaps the most popular?) for good reason: Glocks are simple, they’re reliable, and there are a TON of options for upgrading and customizing Glocks.

-In fact, the ability to “upgrade” your Glock has created its own huge market of not only parts but of groups communities of people who love to customize and show off their unique Glock pistols.
+In fact, the ability to “upgrade” your Glock has created its own huge market of not only parts but of groups of communities of people who love to customize and show off their unique Glock pistols.

 Customizing Your Glock